theadarsh-ai/QA-Testing-Agent/README.md

 - **Cloud-Scale Infra**: Running full-blown Chromium instances in serverless Cloud Run for deep scanning.

 ---
-**DesignGuard** — Reclaiming 30% of the dev-cycle by automating the intuition of a Senior QA Engineer. 🚀
+**QA Testing Agent** — Reclaiming 30% of the dev-cycle by automating the intuition of a Senior QA Engineer. 🚀